thusted/README_Generator/README.md

 * [Questions](#Questions)

 ## Installation
-asbdjsakdbsajk
+sdjkasldjaskl

 ## Usage
-dbsajksbak
+dsjkaldjskla

 ## Licenses
 MIT License

 ## Contributing
-bsdzjsakbas
+dbjsakhsakj

 ## Tests
-dbsajkdsbjksa
+sndklajkal

 ## Questions
-For any further questions, feel free to contact me at thusted@github.com or tiana.husted@gmail.com.
+For any further questions, feel free to contact me on GitHub at github.com/thusted or send me an email at: tiana.husted@gmail.com.